m1el/m1el.github.io/_posts/2020-04-11-oculus-tls.md

 If you're interested, the entire code for the project is here: [github.com/m1el/oculus-tls-extractor](https://github.com/m1el/oculus-tls-extractor)

-Analysis of the data being sent by Oculus Runtime to the mothership is coming up in the follow-up post.
+Analysis of the data being sent by Oculus Runtime to the mothership is [in the follow-up post][followup].

 [oculus-pp]: https://www.oculus.com/legal/privacy-policy/ "Oculus Privacy Policy (Last Updated: December 27, 2019)"
 [wireshark-tls]: https://wiki.wireshark.org/TLS "Wireshark wiki: TLS"